florinnania/mywebcrawler/README.md

 ### **Web Crawler project**

-Java [Spring Boot](https://spring.io/projects/spring-boot) application which use [Selenium WebDriver](https://www.selenium.dev/documentation/webdriver/) to crawls a given website and return a json site map with the following information:
+Java [Spring Boot](https://spring.io/projects/spring-boot) application which use [jsoup](https://jsoup.org/) to crawls a given website and return a json site map with the following information:
 - All the web pages accessible from the base url recursively
 - For each web page the links that it has to other web pages